activefx/alpha-installer/README.md

 # Beta

 Beta is not an actual gem.
-It is only a example gem setup with my most commonly used tools, generated from a combination of jeweler and bundler.
+It is an example gem setup with my most commonly used tools, and was generated from a combination of jeweler and bundler.
 The sample gem includes rspec, guard, pry, vcr, yard, simplecov and more.